 • Akureyri:

-Food is also quite expensive in Iceland, especially if you prefer to eat out:
+Iceland food can also be quite expensive, especially if you prefer to eat out:

 If you are willing to cook at home and shop at local grocery stores, you can save money; here is a food price average from grocery stores in Iceland:

 Transportation in Iceland can also be pricey, especially if you need to purchase a car.
-However, public transportation is available in Reykjavik and some other cities, and the monthly bus ticket for an adult is approx 4.500 ISK.
+However, public transportation is available in Reykjavik and some other cities in Iceland, and the monthly bus ticket for an adult is approximately 11,200 ISK for adults, with discounts available for youth and elderly.

 Other expenses in Iceland can include healthcare, insurance, and utilities.
 Healthcare is cheap for Icelandic citizens and residents; health Insurance is also required for anyone living in Iceland, and utility costs can vary depending on the size of your home and the time of year.